Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

 ## SMD Main and Motor Control Methods

   - ### `Red - begin()`
       This is the initializer for the serial bus.
-It starts the communication with Smart Motor Drivers(SMD).
+Sets the data rate in bits per second (baud) for serial data transmission.
+For communicating with Smart Motor Drivers(SMD).
       ### Syntax
       #### `myRed.begin();`
       - `myRed`: a variable of type `Red`